Squirting vs éjaculation féminine : on t'explique la différence

 Last updated on

 Squirting, so-called female ejaculation, fountain emission...
-These terms are often used interchangeably, creating confusion and sometimes pressure around the sexuality of people with vulvas.
-However, science is clear: these are two distinct phenomena that deserve to be demystified without judgment or taboo.
+These terms are often used interchangeably, creating confusion and sometimes pressure around the sexuality of people with a vulva.
+Yet science is clear: these are two distinct phenomena that deserve to be demystified without judgement or taboo.

-We will clarify what these fluids are, where they come from, and what they can represent today.
+We are going to clarify what these fluids are, where they come from and what they may represent today.

 The anatomical and biological difference

-Biologically, squirting (or fountain emission) and so-called female ejaculation (sometimes called vulvar ejaculation) are not synonymous; they are mainly distinguished by their composition, origin, and volume.
+Biologically, squirting (gold fountain emission) and so-called female ejaculation (sometimes called vulvar ejaculation) are not synonymous; they are distinguished mainly by their Composition, origin and volume.

-• Squirting is a phenomenon involving the expulsion of an abundant volume of clear, watery liquid, which primarily comes from the bladder and urethra.
-This liquid is often diluted and can occur with or without intense orgasm.
+• Squirting is a phenomenon involving the expulsion of a large volume of watery, light liquid, which comes mainly from the bladder and urethra.
+This liquid is often diluted and can occur with gold without intense orgasm.

-• So-called female ejaculation, on the other hand, is a discreet and low-volume flow (about 1 ml maximum) of a denser, whitish fluid.
-It is produced by the Skene's glands (often called the female prostate) and contains PSA (Prostate-Specific Antigen).
+• The so-called female ejaculation, for its part, is a discreet, low-volume (about 1 ml maximum) flow of a denser, whitish fluid.
+It is produced by the Skene's Glands (often called the female prostate) and contains PSA (Prostate-Specific Antigen).
 Unlike squirting, this phenomenon is generally associated with orgasm.

-The term squirting (or fountain emission) refers to the sudden and abundant expulsion of a clear liquid through the urethra.
-Under the effect of intense arousal, and often through stimulation of the G-spot, the urethral area becomes engorged.
-A muscular push releases a liquid that mainly comes from the bladder.
-Many describe this phenomenon as a strong sensation of pressure leading to a total let-go.
+The term squirting (gold fountain emission) refers to the sudden expulsion of a large quantity of light liquid through the urethra.
+Under the effect of intense arousal, often through stimulation of the G-spot, the urethral area becomes engorged.
+A muscular push releases a liquid that comes mainly from the bladder.
+Many describe this phenomenon as a strong feeling of pressure that leads to a total letting go.

 So-called female ejaculation: the prostatic equivalent